tleach/tleach.github.io/_posts/2015-01-18-is-your-vacation-policy-an-org-smell.md

 If your answer is more like 2 then you still have work to do.
 Dave Zwiebeck's presentation is a great starting point for understanding how to truly engage your staff, including being OK with losing those who aren't aligned with any of your company's goals.

-But until you feel comfortable with removing your vacation restrictions, I put it to you that a good proporation of your staff are disengaged and you are missing a huge opportunity to increase their productivity and, ultimately, the value being added to your company.
+But until you feel comfortable with removing your vacation restrictions, I put it to you that a good proportion of your staff are disengaged and you are missing a huge opportunity to increase their productivity and, ultimately, the value being added to your company.

 At [GameChanger](https://gc.com/about), our vacation policy was probably best articulated by our VP of Engineering, Phil Sarin recently: